 Nerine produce fleshy seeds that are programmed to germinate immediately.
 Therefore seeds that are ripe (often easily detached from the flowering spike) should be sown right away into a well drained mix.
 Nerine seeds are best pushed gently into the surface of the soil about 1/4" (1/2 cm), not covered, and watered by capillary action - standing the pot in a saucer until the surface is damp.
 Germinate rate should be very good, almost 100%.
 For the first year they can be kept growing through the resting season.
 After that they will need the normal rest (Peter Smithers).
 Maturity schedule: N. bowdenii (5-6 years, Mark Mazer), N. sarniensis (4-5 years, Nick de Rothschild).
 Dwarf species like N. angustifolia, N. filifolia, and N. macmasteri are relatively quick to flower, perhaps 3 years or so (Jim Shields).
 Photo below of seeds from Nhu Nguyen.

 All nerines are highly susceptible to mealy bug infestation.
 It is also reported that they are susceptible to Narcissus bulb flies.
 Treat the plants at the start of each growing season with a systemic insecticide such as imidacloprid.
 Treatment with insecticides will help keep bulbs clean from viruses transmitted by sucking insects.
 Bulbs purchased from large commercial sources should be quarantined until no signs of viruses appeared.

 Nerine was the subject of the topic of the week for the Pacific Bulb Society list in April 2003.
 Hamish Sloan provided an excellent introduction in two parts accessed by the following links: Introduction Part 1 and Introduction Part 2.
-Also, Graham Duncan's Grow Nerines is a good resource for information about this genus.
+Graham Duncan's Grow Nerines and The Amaryllidaceae of Southern Africa are good resources.

 For photos of some of the hybrids consult the Nerine Hybrids wiki page.
-For photos of hybrids created by Jack Zinkowski consult the Nerine Zinkowski hybrids page.
+For photos of hybrids created by Ed Zinkowski consult the Nerine Zinkowski hybrids page.
 For information on hybrids between this genus and Amaryllis belladonna see xAmarine.
-Representatives of some of the species are shown below.

 For photos and information of species select the appropriate wiki page: